MennatAllahhxx/CodeLivia/README.md

 1. Open the CodeLivia website in your web browser.
 2. Write your HTML, CSS, or JavaScript code in the code editor.
-3. Click the "Run" button to see your code in action.
+3. in "Output" section you will see your code in action.